Friends, so much in Ramallah is so not what I expected. (Read my post of April 29 below.)

 I thank God I was blessed to be among those people.
 I want to share the experience with you.

-ow can I share it?
+Beyond words, how can I share it?

 Here are small introductions to nine souls who live in this land . . .